 You may search for a counselor near you to help solve problems in your life.
-Maybe you feel isolated or different from those around you, or perhaps you’re trying to conquer an addiction.
-You might find yourself trapped in negative thinking and want to make changes, or you may be trying to cope with grief after a loss.
+Maybe you feel isolated or different from those around you or perhaps you’re trying to conquer an addiction.
+You might find yourself trapped in negative thinking and want to make changes or you may be trying to cope with grief after a loss.
 Many people seek counseling to deal with anxiety and depression.

-You may benefit from counseling if you find yourself thinking obsessively about an issue through the day or if you sense that you’re losing control over your emotions and how you express them.
+You may benefit from counseling if you find yourself thinking obsessively about an issue throughout the day or if you sense that you’re losing control over your emotions and how you express them.
 Counseling can also be helpful if you’re turning to unhealthy behaviors to help you deal with stress.
-You may want to consider counseling if you find yourself avoiding people for any reason or if an issue is affecting your work and relationships badly.
+You may want to consider counseling if you find yourself avoiding people for any reason or if an issue is affecting your work and relationships negatively.

 Meeting with a counselor can give you the support and the tools you need to deal with the challenges you’re facing.
 Many people feel overwhelmed, lonely, or lost when dealing with their emotions, and their friends and family are most likely unable to provide the help needed.
 Professional counselors are trained to help people with all sorts of difficulties, including marriage and family problems, addiction issues, and mental health challenges.